AdityaBiswas321/chat-app/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3 (AGPLv3).
 See the [LICENSE](./LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) and sign the [Contributor License Agreement (CLA)](CLA.md) before submitting a pull request
+Please note you will be asked to sign the [Contributor License Agreement (CLA)](CLA.md) the first time you submit a pull request.
+To sign, simply post a comment in the pull request thread when CLA Assistant asks you to.